 Yes, you can use boneless chicken thighs in the recipe.
 I would not use boneless, skinless breasts.
-For me, the crispy skin makes helps with the overall flavor of the dish even if you don’t eat the skin itself.
+For me, the crispy skin helps with the overall flavor of the dish even if you don’t eat the skin itself.
 If you only have boneless, skinless chicken thighs then just know the chicken will be done cooking before the rice.
-I would remove the chicken thighs early or the chicken may overcook and be drier.
+I would remove the chicken thighs early or the chicken may overcook and be more drier.

 Can I add condensed soup?

 I know that some of you like the extra creaminess that a condensed soup can add to a casserole.
 You can definitely add condensed soup to make this into a casserole recipe.
-Add 1 can of cream of mushroom soup, or 1 can of cream of chicken soup after the onions and garlic are sauteed.
+Add 1 can of cream of mushroom soup, or 1 can of cream of chicken soup after the onions and garlic are sautéed.
 As with the broth/water, heating up the condensed soup before adding to the dish will help the cook time.
 I wouldn’t adjust the liquids, I’d just cook for 5-10 minutes longer when uncovered.
-Overall, the dish will be creamier and the rice would be thicker, if that is your personal preference.
+Overall, the dish will be creamier and the rice will be thicker, if that is your personal preference.